Integrating Datree into your organization

 - List the different teams that will use Datree along with their needs and requirements.

 The first thing we recommend is to have a look at the status of your production (run-time) environment.
-This can be achieved by using Datree’s kubectl plugin, simply follow these steps:
+After installing Datree, an automatic scan of your entire cluster will be performed, and its results will be available in your dashboard.

 Closing the gap

-Once your baseline is set with the Default policy, we strongly suggest setting Datree as part of your CI pipeline.
+At this point we suggest setting Datree as part of your CI pipeline.
 Here you should create a new, strict policy based on your needs.
 This will ensure that from this point on, only configs that meet your desired standards will enter your codebase.
-From here you can start to smoothly bridge the gap between your policies - when you see that a rule is now consistently passing in your strict CI policy, you can add it to your webhook policy as well.
+From here you can start to smoothly bridge the gap between your policies - when you see that a rule is now consistently passing in your strict CI policy, you can add it to your baseline policy as well.
 This way you can raise your standard at a pace that works for you and your teams.

 Additionally, we recommend the zero-warnings approach - don’t ignore CI failures, instead either revise your policies by disabling unwanted rules, or fix the misconfigurations.
 Talk to the relevant devs, understand why this is happening, and agree on a solution.